pumpernicke1/Obsidian-Notes/CS70/CS70 Midterm Sp22.md

 		1. Give a tight upper bound on the minimum degree of a polynomial expression equivalent as functions to P(x) (i.e. gives the same value when evaluated at all x).
 (Hint: Think about question 1(b) and CRT.)
 		2. Justify your answer above.
 That is, show that any polynomial over arithmetic modulo m can be represented by an expression of degree at most your answer above.
 (10 points)
 		3. Any function under arithmetic modulo m corresponds to a polynomial.
+___
+11. Count the Ways  : Jonathan is playing a game called 70rdle.
+In this game, the 70 staff has a secret string of five upper-case English letters, and Jonathan must guess exactly what the string is.
+Assume each subpart is independent of the other subparts.
+The English alphabet has 26 letters.
+	1. With no restrictions, how many strings are possible?
+		1.